-Virginia landlords must abide by the Virginia landlord-tenant law VA Code § 55.1-1226.
-The code primarily regulates everything to do with how a landlord must handle a tenant’s security deposit including the maximum amount to collect, what deductions to make, and when to return it.
+Virginia landlords must abide by the Virginia landlord-tenant law, Virginia Code § 55.1-1226.
+The code primarily regulates everything to do with how a landlord must handle a tenant’s security deposit, including the maximum security deposit, the security deposit limit, what deductions to make, and when to return it.
+These rules apply to every dwelling unit and help maintain clear expectations in rental property ownership.

 As a Virginia landlord, staying compliant with the law can help you minimize potential conflicts with your tenant.
-Failure to follow Virginia security deposit laws could result in significant financial repercussions.
-These repercussions can include losing your right to make any deductions and paying for the tenant’s legal fees.
+If a landlord fails to follow the statute, they risk losing the ability to make appropriate deductions, facing penalties, or becoming liable for additional costs.

 The following is a comprehensive overview of Virginia’s security deposit law.